Gometi/Battle-Shot/project-worksheet.md

 Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

--My game called Battle Shot is a shooting game against an Ai opponent or opponents using Battleships
+- My game called Battle Shot is a shooting game against an Ai opponent or opponents using Battleships

 ## Wireframes